 The restrictions also depend on other local generation real-time output and load demands besides NS Import/Export level.
-The operating restrictions on IR#364 while NS imports 30-100 MW would be eliminated after TSR-100 is in service.
-The operating restrictions during summer with high NS import (up to 300 MW) would be eliminated after TSR-100 is in service; however there would also be operating restrictions required while NS imports above 540MW after TSR-100 is in-service in 2016 due to the thermal overloads on L-6513 under either the loss of 345 kV line from New Brunswick or the breaker failure of 88S-721, otherwise NS import has to be reduced.
-The operating restrictions while NS exports would become significant when IR#225 and IR#234 are in service in 2017 (in spite of the system changes required by these projects), and they will be required with or without TSR-100.
+The operating restrictions on IR#369 while NS imports 30-100 MW and with high import (up to 300 MW) would be eliminated after TSR-100 is in service; however there would be operating restrictions required while NS imports are above 540 MW after TSR-100 is in-service in 2016 due to the thermal overloads on L-6513 under either the loss of 345 kV line from New Brunswick or the breaker failure of 88S-721, otherwise NS import has to be reduced.
+The operating restrictions while NS exports would become significant when IR#225 and IR#234 are in-service in 2017 (in spite of the system changes required by these projects), and it will be required with or without TSR-100.
 Otherwise the overload violations could still occur with both Trenton units generating at minimum output.
 Instead of the operating restrictions the potential thermal overloads could also be managed by a new Special Protection System (SPS) by tripping the wind farm coincident with a bus fault on 1N-B61.
 However, the new SPS scheme would have to be presented to NPCC and would require their approval.

 No concern regarding short-circuit was found for this project on its own.
 Available flicker coefficient data for this type of machine indicates that voltage flicker will not be a problem.
-The project design must meet NSPI requirements for low-voltage ride-through, reactive power range and voltage control system.
-Based on the provided power factor of the Vestas V100-2.0 MW (0.95), and the provided impedances of the transformers, supplementary reactive support may be needed in the form of capacitor banks at the low voltage terminals of the Interconnection Transformer.
+The project design must meet NSPI requirements for low-voltage ride-through, reactive power range and voltage control systems.
+Based on the provided power factor of the Gamesa G97-2.0 MW (0.95) generator, and the provided impedances of the transformers, supplementary reactive support may be needed in the form of capacitor banks at the low voltage terminals of the Interconnection Transformer.
 This will be further investigated in the System Impact Study.
 Harmonics must meet the Total Harmonics Distortion provisions of IEEE 519.

-The preliminary value for the unit loss factor is calculated to be 4.2% (system losses increased by net 2.1 MW when IR #364 is operated at 50 MW).
+The preliminary value for the unit loss factor is calculated to be 4.4% (system losses increased by net 2.2 MW when IR #369 is operated at 50 MW).

-The preliminary non-binding cost estimate for interconnecting 50 MW onto L-6513 would be \$18.7M for NRIS and \$9.3M for ERIS with operating restrictions.
+The preliminary non-binding cost estimate for interconnecting 50 MW onto L-6513 as ERIS would be \$6.9M with operating restrictions and \$16.2M without operating restrictions.
 Both cost estimates include a contingency of 10%.
-These estimates will be further refined in the System Impact Study and the Facility Study.
+This estimate will be further refined in the System Impact Study and the Facility Study.